tr-init/tr-init/README.md

 ## Talofa! 👋

-- 🔭 I’m currently working on creating a C++ VST Plug-in
+- 🔭 I’m currently working on a web application for trading reagents across labs and institutions with FMHS (UoA).
-- 🌱 I’m currently learning React & c++
+- 🌱 I’m currently learning Flask, Jinja2, SQLAlchemy and others!
 - 🎓 I'm in my 4th year of a Bachelor of Music/Bachelor of Science conjoint
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I play the cello!